The Strangest Proton?: Introduction

-A global reinterpretation of all of the strangeness-sensitive measurements within an accurate theoretical and methodological framework appears to be therefore compelling in order to establish whether or not a {\it proton strangeness crisis} occurs.
-This paper fulfills this purpose: we present an improved determination of the strange quark and anti-quark PDFs, accurate to next-to-next-to-leading order (NNLO) in perturbative QCD, by expanding the NNPDF3.1 analysis~\cite{Ball:2017nwa} in two respects.
-First, we take into account an extended piece of experimental information which is relevant to constrain the strange quark and anti-quark PDFs.
-Second, we improve the theoretical description of dimuon neutrino DIS data, by implementing NNLO charm-quark mass corrections, and of $W c$ production data, by including a theoretical uncertainty that accounts for the unknown NNLO QCD corrections; we also explicitly enforce the positivity of the $F_2^c$ structure function.
-See~\cite{Ball:2014uwa} and references therein for a comprehensive description of the NNPDF methodology.
+Given its phenomenological relevance for precision physics at the LHC, a global reinterpretation of all of the strangeness-sensitive measurements within an accurate theoretical and methodological framework appears to be therefore timely and compelling.
+This paper fulfills this purpose: we present an improved determination of the strange quark and anti-quark PDFs, accurate to next-to-next-to-leading order (NNLO) in perturbative QCD where available, by expanding the NNPDF3.1 analysis~\cite{Ball:2017nwa} in two respects.
+First, we take into account several new pieces of experimental information which are relevant to constrain the strange quark and anti-quark PDFs: charm-tagged to inclusive cross section ratios measured by the NOMAD experiment~\cite{Samoylov:2013xoa} in fixed-target neutrino-nucleus DIS; and an extended set of cross sections for inclusive gauge-boson production and $W$-boson production in association with light jets or charm quarks measured by the ATLAS~\cite{Aaboud:2016btc,Aad:2014xca,Aaboud:2017soa} and CMS~\cite{Chatrchyan:2013uja,Sirunyan:2018hde} experiments in proton-proton collisions.
+Second, we improve the theoretical description of dimuon neutrino DIS structure functions, by implementing NNLO charm-quark mass corrections, and of $W c$ production data, by including a theoretical uncertainty that accounts for the unknown NNLO QCD corrections; we also explicitly enforce the positivity of the $F_2^c$ structure function.

+The outline of this paper is as follows.
+In Sect.~\ref{sec:settings} we discuss the experimental data and the theoretical details used in this analysis, along with the PDF fits performed.
+In Sect.~\ref{sec:results}, we present the results of these fits, we assess their quality, and we use them to understand how the datasets and the theoretical framework affect the PDFs, in particular in relationship with the strangeness content of the proton.
+We finally provide a summary of our work in Sect.~\ref{sec:summary}.